-Listed on table 1 and 2 are brief summaries of the properties of seven of the most versatile polymers , and physical and chemical comparison charts for seven polymer materials.
-These lists are by no means all-inclusive.
-However, a majority of sealing, gasketing, and weather stripping needs can be met by using these popular materials.
+Below are brief summaries of the properties of eight of the most versatile polymers.
+This information is not all-inclusive.
+However, a majority of sealing, gasketing and weather stripping needs can be met by using these popular materials.

 Silicone (Polysiloxane) features excellent resistance to ozone, sunlight and oxidation, and is very color stable.
 It also maintains excellent flexibility at low temperature, has outstanding resistance to high heat, has low compression set and is a very good electrical insulator.
 However, it is not recommended for applications that require abrasion resistance, tear and cut growth resistance and high tensile strength.
 Nor is it recommended for resistance to oil, gasoline, solvents, alkalis, and acids.

 EPDM (Ethylene-Propyline-Diene-Monomer) is well known for its excellent ozone, weathering and aging resistance.
 It also has excellent water and stream resistance, maintains its flexibility at low temperatures, features excellent resistance to alkalis, acids and oxygenated solvents, and is very color stable.
 It is not recommended for resistance to oil, gasoline and hydrocarbon solvents.
 EPDM is found in a wide range of applications and is excellent for outdoor use.

 Neoprene (Polychloroprene) has moderate resistance to oils and gasoline.
 It features good flame resistance, weathers well and has very good resistance to abrasion, flex cracking, alkalis and acids.
 However, expect poor resistance to aromatic and oxygenated solvents and limited flexibility at low temperatures.
 Neoprene is generally considered an excellent all-purpose elastomer with a solid balance of properties and few limitations.